 Major Project Funders

-Other project funders and sponsors are recognized under the Partnership program.
+Other project funders and sponsors are recognized under the Partnership program and the Energize Nova Scotia event page.